How to become club secretary

 As a Sports Community member you get unrestricted access to every part of the Sports Community website as well as members only emails newsletters and access to offers and discounts only.
 As an Individual or Club member you will receive amongst other things, * 25% discount to all products in the Sports Community shop, * 25% discount to Sports Community webinar training programs and free quarterly training webinars with industry experts where you are able ask questions and interact.Join Now $59 YearFor More Information

-A Sports Community Club membership allows your club to join Sports Community and nominate up to eight people who can each get access to the latest information, procedures and online training videos.
-Clubs also get fortnightly emails with open grants and the latest information helping your volunteers.
-As volunteers change at your club you can add new volunteers to the membership, ensuring your committee always has access to the latest information and training.Join Now $149 YearFor More Information
+A Sports Community Club membership allows you to nominate up to eight people who each get unrestricted access to the Sports Community website including procedures and online training videos, fortnightly emails with open grants and the latest information helping your volunteers as well as the following benefits - *25% discount on all products in the Sports Community Shop *25% discount on Sports Community webinar training programs and free quarterly training webinars with industry experts where you are able to ask questions and interact.Join Now $149 YearFor More Information